-Rural Village Satellite Conservancy (RVSC) Subdistrict: Land within the Rural Village (RV) district which does not adjoin the Village Conservancy, and which is placed in an open space easement in order to offset the increased density in the Village Proper (VP).
+Rural Village Satellite Conservancy (RVSC) Subdistrict: Land within the Rural Village (RV) district that does not adjoin the Village Conservancy, and that is placed in an open space easement to offset the increased density in the Village Proper (VP).

 Rural Village Workplace Area: The land area within the Village Center designated for employment uses on the Concept Development Plan.